These questions and answers are intended to clarify the Student Sexual Misconduct Policy. They do not represent official Duke University policy.

 A: Yes.
 OSC will consult with the Student Disability Access Office to determine what accommodations might be reasonable based on documentation provided by the student regarding the nature of the disability and its impact on the student’s ability to participate in the proceedings.

-A: Sanctions for a finding of responsibility include expulsion, suspension, disciplinary probation, recommended counseling, and educational sanctions such as community service, readings, and papers.
+A: Sanctions for a finding of responsibility include expulsion, suspension (one or more semesters), and/or disciplinary probation; sanctions may also include recommended counseling and/or educational sanctions such as community service, readings, and papers.
 The sanction will vary depending on such factors as the nature of the conduct, prior disciplinary history, acceptance of responsibility, precedent, the complainant's perspective, and the university's interest in providing a safe environment for all.

 A: OSC records include information identifying the individuals involved, investigative steps taken, documentation received, individuals interviewed, decisions reached, and the reason(s) for those decisions.
-When a student is found responsible for sexual misconduct, OSC will keep records regarding the matter for eight years from the date of the respondent’s matriculation, or indefinitely in cases of suspension or expulsion.
+When a student is found responsible for sexual misconduct, OSC will record the violation(s) and sanction(s) on the student's disciplinary record.
+The record will be maintained by OSC and kept in accordance with FERPA.
+Individual disciplinary records are kept on file until a student graduates or eight years from the date of the student's matriculation (whichever occurs first), except in cases resulting in suspension or expulsion, in which disciplinary records are kept indefinitely.
 When a student is found not responsible, no reportable disciplinary record is kept.
 However, OSC will retain information about the alleged incident for consideration in the event of future complaints against the respondent, for as long as the respondent is a student at Duke.
 Records of reports that do not result in an investigation will also be kept for the same reason.

 A: Getting medical attention after an incident of sexual violence is important.
 Early medical attention provides the most options for the prevention of pregnancy and sexually transmitted infections.
 A student does not have to file a report with the police or OSC in order to seek medical attention.
 The Emergency Department can provide medical care, evidence collection, emergency contraception, and sexually transmitted infection prevention.
 Evidence can be collected anonymously and is best collected within 120 hours of the assault.
 In appropriate circumstances, the university will work with students to cover the costs of medical exams and related treatment.
 No one will be denied treatment because of financial need.
 Contact the GVPI Coordinator in the Women’s Center (919-970-2108) for more information.